How to Advocate for Insurance You Deserve

-Since treatment at The Emily Program is comprehensive and personalized, be sure you understand which parts of treatment are covered under the “health” section of your plan and which are covered under the “mental health” section.
+Since treatment at The Emily Program is comprehensive and personalized, be sure you understand which parts of treatment are covered under the medical benefits section of your plan and which are covered under the mental and/or behavioral health section.
 (The Insurance Verification Tool can help you keep track.)
-For example, your psychiatrist and medical doctor may be paid for through “health benefits” and you should insist that these are billed this way.

 Remember to carefully document every phone call, including the name of the person you spoke to, date and time, and what was said or decided.
-Exhaust the appeals process and be very careful when you submit forms; we found that long delays were often caused by insignificant omissions or mistakes such as leaving out a requested number.
+Follow your insurer’s process and be very careful when you submit forms.
+We find that long delays are often caused by insignificant omissions or mistakes such as leaving out a requested number.

 There will be times when you can solve the problem quickly and relatively easily.
 If you receive a letter denying the requested treatment, call the company.
 Typically, the person answering the phone cannot reverse the decision, so ask to speak directly to the Medical Director.
 Ask the Medical Director for a detailed explanation of why the request was denied and what criteria was used to make this decision.

-Try to “join” with him or her by stating that you believe an error was made and that it needs to be reversed.
+Try to “join” with them by stating that you believe an error was made and that it needs to be reversed.
 Have your documents at your side so you can explain clearly and effectively why you are right.
 Again, it is very important that you document everything discussed.